Alchemy (company): History

 Television series released by Alchemy include The Cosby Show, Baywatch, and A Different World.
 First Look Studios originally released all eight seasons of The Cosby Show, A Different World, and other shows on DVD, but they eventually filed bankruptcy in 2010.
 Millennium Entertainment acquired all of First Look Studios’ assets, and continued to release them in the United States, Canada, Bermuda, and other U.S. Territories.
 In April 2013, it was announced that Millennium Entertainment would be sold, and an investment company, Salem Partners, would assist in the sale.
 In August 2014 the company's library and distribution assets had been sold to a consortium consisting of its current management and Virgo Investment Group.
 The new owners renamed the company Alchemy in January 2015, finally cutting ties to its former sister company Millennium Films.

 In July 2015 Alchemy acquired the film distribution assets of ANconnect and the digital film and television distributor Anderson Digital, both divisions of Anderson Media Corporation.
 The transaction will result in the addition of 40 new employees to the existent 70 and expand the company's catalogue to over 1,300 films and 3,000 TV episodes.
 In December 2015 Bill Lee exited the company as CEO.

 Bankruptcy

 In February 2016 Alchemy laid off 40 employees, equaling 40% of the company's entire staff. due to liquidity issues.
 The company began selling off previously acquired films including The Lobster, Free Fire, Mia Madre, 31 and Evolution.
-The Lobster and Free Fire were purchased by A24, while Madre was sold to Music Box Films, 31 to Saban Films and Evolution to IFC Midnight.
+The Lobster and Free Fire were purchased by A24, while Mia Madre was sold to Music Box Films, 31 to Saban Films and Evolution to IFC Midnight.
 The last of their acquisitions, Zeroville, wasn't released until 2019.

 Alchemy filed for Chapter 7 bankruptcy on June 30, 2016.
 All employees were released following the bankruptcy.

+Alchemy's remaining film library is currently owned by FilmRise.